Piplup7575/Piplup7575/readme.md

 <p align="center">
 Heyo!
 I'm Piplup!
-I'm an aspiring full stack devloper, who mostly uses HTML/CSS, JS, Py, anc C++<br>
+I'm an aspiring amateur devloper, I mostly use HTML/CSS, JS, Py, anc C++<br>
-You can find me on Discord at Piplup7575#7575
+You can find me on Discord on my server (see below) or with the username piplup7575
 </p>

 <p align="center">